 An early failure means removing an implant that has not osseointegrated yet.
 For the patient, the procedure looks very similar to the placement surgery.
 You will go under anesthesia.
 The dentist will remove the crown and abutment if they have already been placed.
 The final step is to extract the rod.

-The methods include using instruments akin to what is used in extractions.
+The methods include using instruments similar to those used in extractions.
 These can be a lever, an elevator, or forceps.
-Usually, the implant can be simply unscrewed from the bone.
+Usually, the implant can be unscrewed from the bone.

 Early failures can happen within 48 hours after placement.
-The removal process will be similar for implants which did not integrate with the bone properly and remain loose.
+The removal process will be similar for implants that did not integrate with the bone properly and remain loose.

 Late failure

-Can you remove a dental implant if it has already successfully fused with the jawbone?
+Can you remove a dental implant once it has fused with the jawbone?
 Yes.
-But this situation requires more intensive action, which means you might have to be completely sedated.
+However, this situation requires more intensive action, which means you might have to be completely sedated.

-Choosing the appropriate procedure relies mainly on how much bone is left around the rod.
-As little as 2-3mm can still hold it pretty strongly.
+Choosing the appropriate procedure depends mainly on how much bone remains around the rod.
+As little as 2-3mm can still hold it firmly.

 The most common method is mechanical.
 An instrument called a trephine bur is used to cut the implant out with a small portion of the bone.
-A high-reverse torque can unscrew the implant only if there is not a lot of healthy bone left around the implant.
+High reverse torque can unscrew the implant only if there is not much healthy bone left around it.

-An osseointegrated bad dental implant can also be removed with ultrasonic waves.
+A poorly osseointegrated dental implant can also be removed using ultrasonic waves.
 Such a procedure is called Piezo surgery.
 It is often performed when implants are fractured or mispositioned.
-The jawbone seems to heal a lot better when ultrasonic waves are used rather than a trephine bur.
+The jawbone can heal better when ultrasonic waves are used rather than a trephine bur.

 The third way is using a laser.
-This method takes a long time, but it also removes a lot less bone and causes a lot less microcracks than the first technique.
+This method takes longer, but it removes much less bone and causes far fewer microcracks than the first technique.

 If you're in pain and need same-day dental implant appointment please call us 24 hours a day.
 You will get help immediately from a certified dentist.